artemowkin/YakutiaTripp/README.md

 $ sudo docker-compose up -d
 ```

+## API Docs

+You can read documentation for API on http://localhost:8000/redoc/

 ## Running the tests

 To run the tests you need to run the following command: